Shooting Stars in November 2026

 November 21-22: Alpha Monocerotids

-• Description: The parent body of Alpha Monocerotids is unknown, but it’s probably a long-period comet with an orbital period of about 500 years.
+- Description: The parent body of Alpha Monocerotids is unknown, but it’s thought to be a long-period comet with an orbital period of about 500 years.
 The Alpha Monocerotids have been known to show outbursts of activity with a zenithal hourly rate of more than 1,000 meteors.
 The last such outburst occurred in 1935, and in 1995 the meteor storm reached the ZHR of 400 meteors per hour.

 Visibility forecast